Chapter 17: The First Professionals - Part 3/4

 Andrew Moutu, son of Moutu and Monica Barisumon

 Andrew Moutu is the son of Moutu and Monica Barisumon of Woginara.
 He graduated in anthropology from the UPNG.
 After working for two years with the PNG National Museum, Andrew undertook his Masters degree at Cambridge University in the UK.
-He then completed his doctoral degree in Anthropology from the same university, making him the third person from Wautogik to earn the PhD degree.7 He then went to work as a teaching fellow at Adelaide, Australia, before returning to PNG in 2010 to take up the position of Director of the PNG National Museum.8
+He then completed his doctoral degree in Anthropology from the same university, making him the third person from Wautogig to earn the PhD degree.7 He then went to work as a teaching fellow at Adelaide, Australia, before returning to PNG in 2010 to take up the position of Director of the PNG National Museum.8

 Dr. Albert Mellam, son of Cleaophas Mellam and Lucy